-Author has written 4 stories for Gunslinger Girl, and Puella Magi Madoka Magica/魔法少女まどか★マギカ.
+Author has written 5 stories for Gunslinger Girl, Puella Magi Madoka Magica/魔法少女まどか★マギカ, and Naruto.

 Hey there.
 I'm El Conservatore, typically called El Con, since the second part of my name is annoying to type out.